timvideos/getting-started/Ideas-Page.md

 ## flumotion

-flumotion is project that is older then the Tim Video's suite.
+flumotion is a project that is older than the Tim Video's suite.
 Originally developed by Fluendo, it uses the gstreamer platform to do the actual heavy lifting.

 ### Links

 # Hardware Projects

 HDMI2USB is the core hardware project in the Tim Video's suite.
-It's job is to capture the display output of a laptop and bring it back onto a different computer.
+Its job is to capture the display output of a laptop and bring it back onto a different computer.

 **All hardware projects will require you to have a Digilent ATLYS prototype board.** [See Prototyping Board for more information](https://github.com/timvideos/getting-started/wiki/Ideas-Page#prototyping-board).